Curated OER

 Fresh Water Facts

-In this fresh water learning exercise, students click on the links in the questions about fresh water to find the answers and then come back and answer the questions.
+For this fresh water worksheet, learners click on the links in the questions about fresh water to find the answers and then come back and answer the questions.
 Students answer 9 questions total.

 Curated OER